bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 };
 ```

-Not convinced ? keep on reading cowboy.. 🤠
+TNot convinced ? keep on reading.. 😄

 ### What's great about Recoil ?